-Competitive projects will be large-scale, multi-partnered efforts with demonstrable water quality impacts.
+There is a suggested minimum request of \$500,000 for this outcome (if your project is under \$500,000 please discuss with the outcome contact).
 Proposed projects should demonstrate ability to construct within 12 months of award.
-We encourage applicants to contact DNR Chesapeake and Coastal Service (CCS) to discuss their project(s) and arrange a site visit.
+We encourage applicants to contact DNR Chesapeake and Coastal Service (CCS) to discuss their project(s).
+To arrange a site visit, please email the Outcome contact or fill out the request form and a CCS project manager will contact you: Site Visit Request Form